Mr Graham Crawley

 Under the Freedom of Information (FOI) act, you have requested to be provided with the following: “Please provide the following information for the AstraZeneca ChAdOx1-S and Pfizer/BioNTech BNT162b2

-What adverse reactions, including deaths, have been reported so far in 2021 for each vaccine by or on
+What adverse reactions have been reported so far in 2021 for each vaccine by or on behalf of vaccinees

-behalf of vaccinees who were taking Adalimumab or other TNF inhibitors at the time of vaccination”
+who were taking warfarin, apixaban or other anti-coagulants at the time of vaccination”

 Unfortunately, we are unable to provide details of concomitant medications for individual cases.
 Because